 Steel

-Literally — steel made it possible for us able to build skyscrapers!
+Literally — steel made it possible for us to build skyscrapers!

 Steel is easy to shape, cheap to ship, lightweight, and reliable.
-It’s very stable, which is why we often use it to create structures for a wide range of buildings.
+It’s very stable, so we often use it to create structures for various buildings.

 For commercial buildings, you can leverage steel in many different ways.
 Some of our favorite applications include: